94 Diskont: Background

-Reviews and influence
+Composition

+94 Diskont is considered to be an album in the glitch and ambient music genres.
+Philip Sherburne of Pitchfork assessed: "If Systemisch is where Oval first distilled their idea down to its essence, then 94diskont is where they discovered their homemade medium’s expressive potential.
+Bit-crushed chirps and desiccated hiccups establish the basic vocabulary that will come to define “glitch music” for the next decade; some of the album’s more abstracted tracks, like 'Commerce Server,' sound like a peripheral device coughing up pixels.
+On centerpiece 'Do While,' glassy pings skitter like snowflakes across the frozen surface of a pond; bell tones rise and fall in pitch, glowing with an eerie luminescence.
+There’s nothing more to it than a handful of short, overlapping loops, yet something about the way they wrap around each other only draws you deeper into the mix with every elliptical pass. [...]
+Like Satie’s furniture music or Eno’s airport ambience, it’s a sound that both fades into the background and charges the very air around you."

+Reception

 Dave Morrison of Select gave the album a four out of five rating, first mentioning the group's unorthodox method of obtaining the sounds on the album, then noting that "this out-on-a-limb approach wouldn't mean a thing if the results weren't so brilliant."

 The Wire placed the album at number five on its 1995 of top albums of the year.

 Ben Tausig of AllMusic awarded the album five stars and stated, "94 Diskont is undoubtedly a standout in the field of electronically advanced, glitch-heavy music."
 In their 1998 list of "100 Records That Set the World on Fire (While No One Was Listening)", The Wire wrote of the album: "From nothing but digital detritus, Oval construct a resonant holism of pure crystalline beauty.
 The balance of this disc is given over to brief excursions into textural exposition, pushing back the boundaries of sound as music."

 In a 2003 feature, the webzine Pitchfork placed 94 Diskont at number 47 on its list of the top 100 albums of the 1990s.
 Mark Richardson of Pitchfork declared, "Sounds appear as multi-layer holograms, with both sources and ghosted copies simultaneously vying for attention, a piece of sonic trickery used to create some of the most serene and aquatic music of the '90s."
 Richardson would later state in a 2016 piece that 94 Diskont "was the first sound of a new future".
 In 2016, Pitchfork named 94 Diskont the seventh best ambient album of all time.